Presented by the Kids and Dreams Foundation

 No amount is too small.
 From helping cover the cost of online registration fees, t-shirts for volunteers, snacks, training materials, and the food & lodging at camp, all these things factor in when supporting a volunteer or little camper’s life-changing experience of camp!
 We appreciate your generosity!!

-We are currently full for 2019 and have a waiting list for new campers.
 If you are interested in having your child attend camp next year, click the button below and your child will be added to next year’s waiting list.
 We collect this information throughout the year, and when registration opens for new campers (in February), an email will be sent with the registration details.

 “I believe that the Operation Shine Camp run by the Kids & Dreams Foundation is important because it gets kids out doing things like zip-lining, boating, swimming, and arts & crafts that they otherwise would not.
 As a result, these kids show their parents, teachers and themselves that they are capable of doing great things and exceeding any perceived limitations and expectations.”